5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Fixing_AOAC_Machines/iv_AOAC_wake-up_method/README.md

 ## Description

-The ***SSDT-DeepIdle*** patch can put the machine into a deep idle state therby extending the standby time.
+The ***SSDT-DeepIdle*** patch can put the machine into a deep idle state thereby extending the standby time.
 However, it also makes waking up the machine more difficult and requires a special method.
 See "Power Idle Management" for more information on ***SSDTDeep-Idle***. **This method** resets the wake-up state via a custom patch.

 ## Wake-up Method: Power button